Office of the Dean of the College

 There are several banks in Williamstown (most will send information directly to you) including:

-The week between Winter Study in January and the beginning of Spring Semester in February.
+Dead Week is a period of time between Winter Study in January and the beginning of Spring Semester in February when no classes are scheduled.

 - academic advising